PaulJenkin/PS4RaspberryPi/README.md

 6. One Time Setup
     1. PS4 Network Connection -> Wifi -> Manual setup
     2. In PS4 find the Wifi Network called PiZero and connect to it using password as password
-       1. if it Fials come back select PiZero then try typing password again
     3. For DNS set the primary DNS as 7.7.7.1
     4. Rest all automatic values
 7. PS4 -> Browser -> visit http://7.7.7.1 **or** PS4 -> Settings -> Help